-Israel claims military supremacy after pounding Iranian targets in Syria
+Netanyahu says Iran 'crossed a red line' after Israel pounds Iranian targets in Syria

 Israel had been expecting an Iranian response for some time, following a series of military strikes in Syria that targeted Iranian positions.
 Syria and Iran blamed those strikes on Israel, and Iran's leaders vowed revenge.

-The most recent strike occurred Tuesday night, only hours after President Donald Trump had withdrawn the United States
+One of the strikes occurred Tuesday night, only hours after President Donald Trump had withdrawn the United States

 from the Iran nuclear deal, sparking fears of further destabilization in the Middle East.